Colonia Benítez

 Conservation And Sustainability

-The reserve protects one of the few remaining native forest patches in the intensively farmed Chaco Oriental of southern Chaco province, where over 90% of the native forest has been converted to soybean cultivation, cattle pasture, or cotton fields.
+The reserve protects one of the few remaining native forest patches in the intensively farmed Chaco Oriental of southern Chaco province, where a large proportion of the native forest has been converted to soybean cultivation, cattle pasture, or cotton fields.
 Its small size makes it vulnerable to edge effects, invasive species, and the degradation that accompanies isolation from larger forest blocks.
 Invasive plants including exotic grasses and shrubs encroach from surrounding agricultural land.
 The reserve's primary conservation contribution is as a scientific reference site and educational facility rather than a large-scale biodiversity reserve.
 Connectivity to larger Chaco forest blocks through riparian corridors and private land stewardship agreements is an emerging conservation priority in the broader landscape.

 Visitor Ratings